ScottArbeit/Grace/docs/Design and Motivations.md

 - being centralized allows Grace to handle arbitrarily large files, and to give users controls for which files get retrieved locally
 - being centralized allows Grace to scale up well by relying on mature Platform-as-a-Service components
 - it's 2022, and writing software that requires a file server seems... dated
-- I'm not smart enough to write a better DVCS protocol and storage layer than Git
+- I'm not sure I'm smart enough to write a better DVCS protocol and storage layer than Git
 - the "I have to be able to work disconnected" scenario is less-and-less important
   -  a growing number of developers today use cloud systems as part of their development and production environments, and if they're not connected to the internet, having their source control unavailable is the least of their problems
   - in the coming years, satellite Internet will provide always-on, high-speed connections in parts of the world that were previously cut-off or limited

-And, let's be honest: almost *everyone* uses Git in a pseudo-centralized, hub-and-spoke model, where the "real" version of the repo - the hub - is centralized at GitHub / GitLab / Atlassian / some other server, and the spokes are all of the users of the repo.
+And, let's be honest:
+  - almost *everyone* uses Git in a pseudo-centralized, hub-and-spoke model, where the "real" version of the repo - the hub - is centralized at GitHub / GitLab / Atlassian / some other server, and the spokes are all of the users of the repo.
 In other words, we're already using Git as a centralized version control system, we're just kind-of pretending that we're not, and we're making things more complicated for ourselves because of it.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)
 ## Performance; or, Isn't centralized version control slower?